ansys/pyansys-dev-guide/doc/source/guidelines/logging.rst

     :figclass: align-center

-You can find the source for this example logger in the collapsable section below and in the ``dev_guide`` repository at `pyansys_logging.py
+You can find the source for this example logger in the collapsible section below and in the ``dev_guide`` repository at `pyansys_logging.py
 <https://github.com/pyansys/dev-guide/blob/main/logging/pyansys_logging.py>`_.